Jahhnee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 8.
 Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 Task 9.
 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line. all environment variable Task 10.
 Write a script that displays the result of BREATH to the power LOVE follow by a new line.
-Both environment variable
+Both environment variable TAsk 11.
+Write a script that converts a number from base 2 to base 10, based 2 numbers is sored in BINARY and display number in base follow by anew line